OskarCosimo/FreedomTranslate-WP/README.md

 ## Notes

 - **LibreTranslate**: Must be running and reachable at your configured URL (default: `http://localhost:5000/translate`)
-- **Google Free**: Uses unofficial endpoint, may be rate-limited or blocked by Google
+- **Google Free**: Official Google Translator plugin, it translate the whole page without any preprocessing words
 - **Google Official**: Requires billing account, most reliable and fastest option
 - Supports both `text` and `html` formats — this plugin uses HTML-aware mode for accurate frontend rendering
 - Translations are cached using WordPress options to improve performance